Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 The script also incorporates those changes in the .v & .def file by updating them and dumps updated ones with a new name.
 Currently there are no command that swaps  cell in the openROAD tool, if that feature is available the ECO engine can dump a file containing list of changes that can be read by openROAD and write_def/ write_verilog command can be used to generate def and verilog files respectively. <br />

 Details of all the modification and steps performed for the ECO is mendioned below:<br />
 i.
-First all the Vt variant cells (R, L and SL) are read in merged.lib file and any cell not required(say L or SL) can be blocked by setting "dont_use: true" through DONT_USE variable in config file.<br />
+First all the Vt variant cells (R, L and SL) are read in merged.lib file and any cell not required for synthesis(say L or SL) can be blocked by setting "dont_use: true" through DONT_USE variable in config file.<br />
 ii.
-For higher frequency design R and L cells are enabled, but SL cells are blocked for synthesis.<br />
+For higher frequency design R and L cells are can be enabled, but SL cells need to be blocked for synthesis.<br />
 iii.
-L variant of Adder, Buffer and CTS buffers are used, since they have large delay. <br />
+Similarly L variant of Adder, Buffer and CTS buffers can be used, for high performance. <br />
 <p align="center">
 <img src = "https://github.com/Santosh3672/OpenROAD-flow-scripts_forked/blob/master/Images/ECO/Design_config.JPG" />
 <p align='center'>Design config snippet</p>